attekei/practical-frontend-testing/README.md

 ## Appendix: Technical implementation

-This didn't fit in to the 20min presentation itself although I'm sure its useful for many folks who use React/Redux!
+This didn't fit in to the 20min presentation itself although I'm sure that it is useful for many folks who use React/Redux!

 ### Different ways of testing
 * Tests that use a simulated implementation of DOM